The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Likelihood of the Full Correlation Function

 \section{Likelihood of the Full Correlation Function}

 As the sidelength $N$ of the covariance matrix scales with the maximum multipole moment used for the calculation of the correlation function as $N = \mathcal{O}(\ell_{\mathrm{max}}^2)$, the computational effort increases accordingly; eigenvalues need to be retrieved from these matrices to obtain the characteristic function.
 The retrieval of the eigenvalues itself is an $\mathcal{O}(N^3)$ operation such that it will scale with the maximum multipole moment as $\mathcal{O}(\ell_{\mathrm{max}}^6)$.
 This makes calculating a likelihood for the correlation function up to the bandlimit of a given mask essentially infeasible.
 However, as can be seen from the correlation function estimator, Eq.~\eqref{eq:xip_alm}, $2 \ell + 1$ sets of pseudo-$a_{\ell m}$ are added for each $\ell$.
 Therefore, an increasing number of modes is added when going to higher $\ell$.
 As the squared pseudo-$a_{\ell m}$ are random variables, their sum tends to become a Gaussian distribution due to the central limit theorem.\footnote{In many versions of the central limit theorem, independence of the summands is assumed, which is not the case for the pseudo-$a_{\ell m}$.
-Empirically, it seems to apply nevertheless.} Assuming that the high-$\ell$ part of the correlation function as expressed in Eq.~\eqref{eq:xip} for large enough $\ell$ can therefore be approximated by a Gaussian distribution, we split the sum in Eq.~\eqref{eq:xip_alm} at a cutoff $\ell_{\mathrm{exact}}$.
+Empirically, it seems to apply nevertheless.} \cite{hall2022a} have explored the transition to the Gaussian regime for the full-sky power spectrum, even in the presence of mild non-Gaussianities in the field, and found that the likelihood converges to a Gaussian distribution on small scales.
+Our correlation-function estimator, as expressed in Eq.~\eqref{eq:xip}, is a sum of pseudo-$C_{\ell}$.
+Consequently, we expect the individual components, and even more so a partial sum over these components, to approach a Gaussian distribution beyond a certain threshold $\ell_{\mathrm{exact}}$.
+Based on this reasoning, we assume that the sampling distribution of the high-$\ell$ part of the sum in the correlation-function estimator as expressed in Eq.~\eqref{eq:xip} for large enough $\ell$ can be approximated by a Gaussian distribution.
+We therefore split the sum at a cutoff $\ell_{\mathrm{exact}}$.
 The characteristic functions of each of these two random variables, the (exact) low-multipole-moment part and the approximate high-multipole-moment part, can then be calculated separately.
 Using the relationship between characteristic functions and their PDFs, adding the two random variables then becomes a point-wise multiplication in the characteristic-function space.
 Doing so, we implicitly assumed that the two parts of the sum are independent.
 This is not necessarily true, as all pseudo-$C_{\ell}$ are correlated \citep[see][]{upham2020}.
 However, we find that the assumption of independence does not affect our empirical results.
 We will also find that the assumption of the applicability of the central limit theorem can be justified by showing that the correlation-function likelihood converges to the simulated sampling distributions as the cutoff is shifted to higher $\ell_{\mathrm{exact}}$.
 The full characteristic function becomes

 where $\varphi_{\mathrm{exact}}$ is given by the exact characteristic function as discussed in Sect.~\ref{sec:cf_der} calculated up to a cutoff $\ell_{\mathrm{exact}}$ and the Gaussian part, $\varphi_{\mathrm{Gauss}}$ is characterized by its mean $\mathbf{\mu}$ and covariance matrix $\mathbf{\Sigma}_{\mathrm{Gauss}}$.